pachterlab/pegasus/README.md

 ## What is included?
 * Arduino firmware for use with an Arudino Uno
-* A python script to test running a motor.
+* A python script to test running a motor
+* Serial Communication utilities
+* Unit conversion utilities

 ## What do I need?
 (Everything is available via Amazon)
 * An [Arduino Uno](https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/ref=sr_1_3?keywords=arduino&qid=1570988503&sr=8-3) (or cheap knockoff)